wdmcquinn/100-days-of-code/log.md

 ### Day 9: Januaru 10th, 2018
 **Today's Progress:**  Went through the introduction to the grow witb google program.

 **Thoughts:** So excited.
-Infounf out i was selected fornthe Grow with Google Code Challenge Scholarship.
+I found out i was selected fornthe Grow with Google Code Challenge Scholarship.
 I have 3 months to complete the first section and a chance to be invited to another 6 month peogram at the end of the first.

+### Day 10: January 11th, 2018

+** Today's Progress:** First day of Grow with Google.

+** Thoughts: ** I setup up slack on my desktop, laptop, and mobile.
+Also introduced myself and participated in the first AMA in the slack channel.
+I completed the first course in the program a few months ago but i am going to review it to be sure.
+Really want to get the full MWD nano degree.